nachomp75/agile-content-frontend-test/README.md

 _It would be great to read them as a promise that takes some seconds even though they are static data._

 ## What would you have done differently if you had more time?
-Why?

 In a larger scale application with more development time I would have given more importance to code robustness.
 I would do this by improving the code coverage through more unit and integration tests and by adding end-to-end tests with tools like Cypress or Playwright.